wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 Answer the following questions:

 **[A.2.q4.1]** For the DAG below, where each task has an execution time in seconds on a core of some computer, give the number of levels, the maximum level width, and the length of the critical path in seconds.

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/question_dag_1.svg">Question DAG</object>
 <p></p>

 **[A.2.q4.2]** For the DAG in the previous question, what would be the parallel efficiency on 3 cores?
+Show your work and reasoning.

 **[A.2.q4.3]** We now execute this same DAG on 2 cores.
 Whenever there is a choice for picking a ready task for execution, we always pick the ready task with the largest work (this is a "I should do the most time-consuming chores first" approach).
 What is the execution time?
+Show your work.
+It's likely a good idea to draw the execution as a Gantt chart, as seen in the simulation output.

 **[A.2.q4.4]** Still for that same DAG on 2 cores, we now pick the ready task with the smallest work first  (this is a "I should do the easiest chores first" approach).
 What is the execution time?
 It is better than the previous approach?
+Show your work.
+Use the same approach as in the previous question.

-**[A.2.q4.5]** For this new DAG below, executed on 2 cores, what are the execution times of the "pick the ready task with the largest work" and "pick the ready task with the smallest work" approaches?
+**[A.2.q4.5]** For this new DAG below, executed on 2 cores, what are the execution times of the "pick the ready task with the largest work" and "pick the ready task with the smallest work"
+approaches?
 Which approach is better?
+Show your work.
+For each approach it is likely a good idea to draw the Gantt chart of the application execution for determining the execution time.

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/question_dag_2.svg">Question DAG</object>